will-figure/blockito/README.md

 ```

 If you're curious about what is happening here,
-the `models` group just aliases our server commnads to start when needed.
+the `models` group just aliases our server commands to start when needed.

 Here we're using two models, one aliased as `blockito-language` and
 the other as `blockito-embedding` and set the `llama-server` command